godotengine/godot-docs/tutorials/shading/shading_reference/sky_shader.rst

 * If the screen is resized and either of the subpasses are used.

 Try to avoid updating the radiance cubemap needlessly.
-If you do need to update the radiance cubemap each frame.
-Make sure your :ref:`Sky process mode <class_Sky_property_process_mode>` is set to :ref:`REALTIME <class_Sky_constant_PROCESS_MODE_REALTIME>`.
+If you do need to update the radiance cubemap each frame, make sure your :ref:`Sky process mode <class_Sky_property_process_mode>` is set to :ref:`REALTIME <class_Sky_constant_PROCESS_MODE_REALTIME>`.